 There are many other watercolor classes from beginners to intermediate.
 Check our their full catalog here.

 Here is a sample of how the combination of all these skills has helped me to feel confident with my recent work!

-You can visit my Pet Portrait Website to see more cute dogs in watercolor and colored pencil and you can consider bringing joy to a dog-loving friend!
+You can visit my Pet Portrait Etsy shop to see more cute dogs in watercolor and colored pencil and you can consider bringing joy to a dog-loving friend!